Kapoxó language

 Kapoxó (Capoxo, Kaposho) is an extinct Maxakalian language of Brazil.
+It was close to Cumanacho and Panhame, and shared many words with them.

 Documentation

 Kapoxó is documented in a word list collected in 1818, which was published in Martius, 1863: 170-172.

-Distribution
+Geographical distribution

 Kapoxó was historically spoken on the Araçuaí River in Minas Gerais, Brazil.
 Kumanaxó and Panhame are closely related varieties.